 - Requisitions for the expenditure of money in connection with the Museum shall be submitted by the Committee of Management to the Finance Committee of the Senate for its approval.

 The Faculty appointed the first Honorary Curator, S Jamieson, B.A., M.B., Ch.M. in 1893.
-The first Acting Curator of this Museum was Mr John Shewan who was also the Acting Curator of Macleay Museum from 1913-1934.
+The first Acting Curator of the Collection was Mr John Shewan who was also the Acting Curator of Macleay Museum from 1913-1934.
 He was remembered as a 'universal man' and in an Obituary from the Medical Journal of Australia, 19 July 1945, we read that he "made the model of the original four-roomed Medical School at Sydney, the artificial larynx and the famous casts of snakes which were of interest to many early settlers".
 At that time the cataloguing of the exhibits was just simple personal notes and the representational aspect of the museum was not considered, so it resembled a big store-house rather than a museum.
 The majority of specimens themselves were placed in glass containers and preserved in a 10% formalin solution with some additives for preserving pigments in the tissue.
 The more interested students took advantage of visiting and learning in the museum but it was not a compulsory requirement at the time, most made use of the museum notes which only comprised of some 20 pages.

 The Medical School in those days had only the Chair of Anatomy and Physiology and it was not until 1902 that the Chair of Pathology was founded and Professor DA Welsh appointed to this position.
-He was in charge of the Museum until 1936.
+He was in charge of the Collection until 1936.
 At the time of his appointment the Management of the Museum was rephrased in the Regulations of the University Calendar as follows:

 Museum of Normal and Morbid Anatomy

 The Dean of the Faculty of Medicine

 Honorary Curator - Professor DA Welsh, M.A., B.Sc., M.D., M.R.C.D./Edin